 - Batch-cook items that will keep or to freeze

-In the spring, allergies from blooming trees and flowering plants cause a variety of breathing problems.
-So, too, does air pollution.
-Nasal irrigation kits can help clean air passages and improve breathing.
+In the spring, allergies from blooming trees and flowering plants cause a variety of breathing problems for many people.
+Air pollution can also create breathing difficulties.
+One solution is to flush these irritants out of the nasal passages.
+Nasal irrigation kits are designed to help clean air passages and improve breathing.

 Spend a few minutes periodically throughout the day focused on deep breathing.
 Chronically low levels of oxygen can have serious consequences, causing: